dboydor/applescript-jira/README.md

 **Requirements:**

   1. Safari browser

-	a.
-Turn on Develop menu
+	- Turn on Develop menu
 		* Preferences
 		* Advanced Tab
 		* Turn on "Show Develop menu in menu bar"
-	b.
-Enable in Develop menu: "Allow Javascript from Apple Events"
+	- Enable in Develop menu: "Allow Javascript from Apple Events"

   2. Edit Applescript to model your state workflow.
 Each top-level state is on the left, and then the transition states and actions to get you there.